Articles , Glossary

 Advantages of Photos in Interface Design

-The significant advantage of photos is their ability to connect what users see on the web page with a real world of physical things and live people.
-Photos have been a part of human reality for many decades, much before the Internet’s advent, so this kind of visuals is fairly native, close, and clear for us.
+The significant advantage of photos is their ability to connect what users see on the web page with the real world of physical things and live people.
+Photos have been a part of human reality for many decades, much before the Internet’s advent, so this kind of visual is fairly native, close, and clear for us.
 What’s more, with all those devices that let any of us capture something in a second, photography is really a part of everyday life for many people – so, being used on a website, it sets strong connections and associations.

 Points to Consider

-Using photos in web design, consider the following tips:
+When using photos in web design, consider the following tips:

 • download high-resolution photos